Hassn11q/chat-with-image/README.md

 ## Overview

 This project is a Streamlit application that allows users to upload an image and interact with it through a chat interface.
-The application utilizes the Groq API to generate responses based on user prompts related to the uploaded image.
+The application utilizes the Groq API and mistral API to generate responses based on user prompts related to the uploaded image.

 ## Features